-Fact: This is both entirely true and entirely untrue.
+Fact: This is one of those myths that is both entirely true and entirely untrue.
 Formatting, structure, acts, characterization?
 They’re all ultimately fluid.
 If the only way to tell your story breaks the rules, then you gotta break ‘em.
 Story trumps everything.

 That said, if you’re a beginner (or even middling) screenwriter, don’t do that!
 I will be so mad if you do that!